eddelbuettel/rmsfact/README.md

 ### Amazing Random Facts About the World's Greatest Hacker

 The excellent [GNU Octave](http://www.octave.org) contains a function `fact`.
-It is contributed by Jordi Gutiérrez Hermoso, and draws on the (now defunct) site http://stallmanfacts.com for a collection of random 'facts' about [Richard M. Stallman](https://stallman.org/).
+It is contributed by Jordi Gutiérrez Hermoso, and draws on the (now defunct) site stallmanfacts.com (accessible via [archive.org](http://www.archive.org)) for a collection of random 'facts' about [Richard M. Stallman](https://stallman.org/).
 Each call of `fact` displays another (randomly chosen) fact.

 R was lacking such a key piece of technology, and hence this package was created to fill a glaring void.

 ### Example